KartoffelCheetah/personal-website-001/README.md

 ## Dependencies:

-- Python3 and Flask installed on your computer.
+- ImageMagick, Python3 and Flask installed on your computer.
 - Optionally install npm and Node.js if you wish to edit the Stylus stylesheets.
 - @Deevad 's [Pepper&Carrot Fonts](https://github.com/Deevad/peppercarrot_fonts)
 - [JQuery-3.2.1](http://jquery.com/) (included)